timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 point operations.

- * Because filenames are repeated multiple times throughout RPKI materials (e.g., in SIA fields, AIA fields, CRLDP fields, as part of in Manifest fileLists, and in the uri field in RRDP publish elements, etc), use of shorter filenames has a positive impact on storage & bandwidth required in the overall ecosystem.
+ * Because filenames are repeated multiple times throughout RPKI materials (e.g., in Subject Information Access (SIA) fields, Authority Information Access (AIA) fields, CRL Distribution Points (CRLDP) fields, as part of in Manifest fileLists, and in the uri field in RRDP publish elements), use of shorter filenames has a positive impact on storage & bandwidth required in the overall ecosystem.
    Therefore publishers are RECOMMENDED to use filenames shorter than 32 characters.